Our database is free to use for all history and archaeology enthusiasts. If you use our database, please do not forget to cite correctly:

 Spirģis, R. 2008.
 Bruņrupuču saktas ar krūšu važiņrotām un lībiešu kultūras attīstība Daugavs lejtecē 10.-13. gadsimtā.
 Rīga: Latvijas Vēstures Institūta Apgāds.

-Ring brooch, bronze.
+Ring brooch, copper alloy.
 A so-called “Hanseatic” brooch, dated to the 13th-14th centuries in Estonia.

 Literature: